YOUR LOVING RELATIONSHIP IS GIVING YOU LIFE! or The Neurobiology of Secure Love

 As partners begin to connect and experience that they are there for one another an interesting phenomenon occurs: Lovers are flooded with the cuddle hormone, Oxytocin.
 Oxytocin is released during orgasm, breast-feeding, hugging, or a mere loving gaze.
 It is also linked to the release of dopamine, the natural brain chemical linked to pleasure and de-stressing.

 This is the neurochemical basis of love, bonding, and secure connection.
 Our need for the calm, blissful feeling of love is even more important than food.
 It is imperative to our very survival and success as human beings.

-The time and attention you give your love relationships could literally, save your life.
+As per Giordana Toccaceli, the time and attention you give your love relationships could literally, save your life.

 Gratitude to Sue Johnson, founder of Emotionally Focused Therapy, as well as all the great thinkers, therapists, psychiatrists and researchers who went before: Bowlby, Ainsworth, Main, Fonagy, Schore…

 Our long-distance relationship counseling/coaching is a unique blend of education, skill building, and facilitating you to grow into the partner/person you would like to be in your relationships.